ucsblibrary/alexandria/README.md

   collections are indexed, and the second pass will index the collection name on all the objects.
 The object indexer looks up the collection name from solr for speed.

-# Troubleshooting

-- **Passenger fails to spawn process**

-    ```
-    [ 2015-11-26 01:56:19.7981 20652/7f16c6f19700 App/Implementation.cpp:303 ]: Could not spawn process for application /opt/alex2/current: An error occurred while starting up the preloader: it did not write a startup response in time.
-    ```

-    Try restarting Apache and deploying again.

-- **Timeout during assets precompile**:  Not sure yet!